isomerpages/moe-sls/_teacher-user-guide/Author/Author.md

 <p> No, the newly created Lesson is considered a separate Lesson.
 However, if the student accesses the MOE Library Lesson directly, he/she will receive a banner notification indicating that there is an updated version of the Lesson.</p>
 </li>
 <li><p><strong>How do I easily add superscript and subscript in the Rich Text Editor?</strong></p>
 <p> The best way is to use the handwriting tool in the new equation (WIRIS) editor, which can be accessed by clicking the icon that looks like a “C” and subsequently clicking on the handwriting bar on the right of the subpage that pops up.
-As you write, you can confirm that the editor is reading your handwriting correctly by checking the bottom right of the editor.
-The Equation Editor will be enhanced in R16 (Dec 2021) to make old equations copyable and editable.</p>
+As you write, you can confirm that the editor is reading your handwriting correctly by checking the bottom right of the editor.</p>
 <p> For more information, visit <a target="_blank" href="/teacher-user-guide/author/insert-mathematical-or-chemical-equations/">Insert Mathematical or Chemical Equation</a>.</p>
 </li>
 <li><p><strong>What type of Activities will allow my students to have multiple attempts?</strong></p>